i10/ARPen/README.md

 2. Insert three momentary switches or buttons into the holes in the ARPen as shown below and solder them to cables, which will be connected to a Bluetooth chip as described in step 4.
 	![][image-1]
 3. Glue the box to the pen.
 4. Connect a Bluetooth chip (such as [RedBear Nano v2][1]) with the buttons as shown below, and put it in the box.
 You can find the software for the Bluetooth chip in the `Bluetooth Software` folder.
+Note: RedBear has been acquired by Particle Mesh and is currently not available for sale.
+It is expected to appear on the [Particle Mesh catalog][4].
 	![][image-2]

 ## 2. Using the iOS App